Program/Areas of Interest

 Russell, Susan Jo, Schifter, Deborah, Kasman, Reva, Bastable, Virginia, and Higgins, Traci.
-(Forthcoming).
+(2017).
+But why does it work?
 Mathematical argument in the elementary classroom.
 Portsmouth, NH: Heinemann.

 Russell, Susan Jo.
 (April 2016).
 Productive lingering: Elementary students learn about the structure of the operations through representation-based argument.
 Oakland, CA: National Council of Supervisors of Mathematics Annual Meeting.